EPA grants California authority to ban sales of new gas cars by 2035. Action faces reversal by Trump

 Any effort by the new administration is likely to spawn a new set of legal challenges that could delay any action.

-Democratic Gov. Gavin Newsom, who often touts California’s leadership on climate policy, has cited the advanced clean-cars rule as a key accomplishment.
+Democratic Gov. Gavin Newsom, who often touts California’s leadership on climate policy, said EPA’s approval of the advanced clean-cars rule was a vote of confidence in California’s accomplishments in “protecting our people by cleaning our air and cutting pollution.”

-Major automakers support the state standards “ and California is hitting our goals years ahead of schedule,” Newsom said earlier this year.
-“We won’t stop fighting to protect our communities from pollution and the climate crisis.”
+“Naysayers like President-elect Trump would prefer to side with the oil industry over consumers and American automakers, but California will continue fostering new innovations in the market,” Newsom said.

+Ford, Honda, Volkswagen and other major automakers are meeting current California emission standards, but some major car companies questioned the latest EPA waiver.

 “EPA’s approval is a critical step forward in protecting our lungs from pollution and our wallets from the expenses of combustion fuels,” said Paul Cort, director of Earthjustice’s Right To Zero campaign.
 “The gradual shift in car sales to zero-emissions models will cut smog and household costs while growing California’s clean energy workforce.”

-The high court will not be reviewing the waiver itself, but instead will look at a related issue: whether fuel producers have legal standing to challenge the federal waiver.
+The high court will not be reviewing the waiver itself but a related issue: whether fuel producers have legal standing to challenge it.
 A federal appeals court ruled that the companies lacked the right to sue because they produced no evidence that they would be affected by the waiver, which directly affects vehicle manufacturers.

-Ford, Honda, Volkswagen and other major automakers already are meeting the California emission standards, the Biden administration noted in court papers.

-But the fuel producers told the high court that the appellate decision, if left in place, would “imperil future challenges to administrative action.”
+Associated Press writer Sophie Austin in Sacramento, California, contributed to this story.

 By MATTHEW DALY